 During your ovulation window, your basal body temperature (BBT) will also increase.
 This is your body’s temperature when at rest, and it usually rises by around 0.5°F or 0.3°C just after ovulation.

 Tracking your basal body temperature can help you to understand where you are in your cycle, and help to predict ovulation.
 Other methods, like checking your cervical mucus, counting your cycle days, and taking tests can help to predict when you might be ovulating, but measuring your BBT confirms when ovulation has happened.
 That means you can definitively pinpoint when your most fertile time is.

 BBT is measured using a basal thermometer, a special kind of thermometer that has two decimal points.
 You should take your temperature first thing in the morning before you get out of bed so that you measure your body’s lowest resting temperature.

 It’s best to monitor your basal body temperature every day without any breaks, for several cycles, to get a more accurate picture of your cycle.

 How does Natural Cycles calculate the fertile window?

-The Natural Cycles app is powered by an algorithm which analyses temperature data (amongst other factors) to predict and identify ovulation.
+The Natural Cycles app is powered by an algorithm that analyzes temperature data (amongst other factors) to predict and identify ovulation.
 This technology means the app can learn your unique cycle and removes an element of human error involved in traditional fertility awareness-based methods.
 It’s also completely hormone-free.

-The app works in two ways: prevent mode and plan mode so you can tailor it to your reproductive health needs.
+The app works in two ways: NC° Birth Control and NC° Plan Pregnancy so you can tailor it to your reproductive health needs.
 Natural Cycles provides a daily fertility status and, as birth control, tells you if you need to use protection to prevent pregnancy.
-Natural Cycles does not protect against STIs.
+The app does not protect against sexually transmitted infections.